 - Conference n°1: The human, artistic and social missions of music education, beyond methodologies: an echo to the Declaration of Cultural Rights / Nicole Corti

-- Conference n°2: Musical practice, a high level sport? / Gérard Mick
+- Conference n°2: Musical practice, a high level sport: demonstration! / Gérard Mick

-- Conference n°3: Pathology of pain: effects of music / Gérard Mick
+- Conference n°3: The effects of music on health: what are they? / Gérard Mick

 - Workshop A1 / Rhythm: body and instrumental percussion